Purchase 110mm Push Fit Soil Pipes Single Socket x3m Online at Rock Bottom Trade Prices!

 Vent Pipes Do Not Only Come in One Standard Size

 It’s always wisest to check your toilet and/or kitchen waste connections BEFORE ordering your pipe.
 Although most homes accommodate 4 inch (110mm) pipes, or even 6 inch (160mm) pipes if the installation is industrial in nature.

 Special connectors must also be purchased with your pipes so that you can connect them during installation.
 These connectors are called couplers or joiners, and are also available to purchase at EasyMerchant.
 It’s imperative that you use an installer or plumber who’s familiar with these pipes.
 Connecting them can be tricky, but with the right equipment it’s a cinch.
 At EasyMerchant, out 110mm pipe comes with a socket included.
 So a coupler will only be needed if you’re cutting the pipe

 Remember that these pipes also go by other names.
 If you aren’t using a familiar word while searching for them, you can try the following terms:

 - Waste Vent Pipe

-Soil pipes will effectively manage your home waste in a way that will never affect you or your guests.
+These pipes will effectively manage your home waste in a way that will never affect you or your guests.
 You can also connect them to certain kitchen appliances such as washing machines, dishwashers and garbage disposal systems.
-It’s a product worth getting, so learn more about soil pipes and get yours today.
+It’s a product worth getting, so learn more about these pipes and get yours today.